fl720/year_2_webprogramming/README.md

 ```

 AI has also been used in simplifying the webpage elements.
 One of the most complicated webpages is the hiit.html for the HIIT exercise.
 It has a title, a long description, a timer, and three inputs with 4 buttons.
 Unlike the login page which has so many templates and has been practiced many times for the development team(myself).
 By giving rough structures (a title, a long description, a timer, and three inputs with 4 buttons), the AI can help me label each element with a unique ID.
 This simplified my workflow and the time to think of ten or even twenty different ID names.
 Then I can start to code functions for each button and make the timer work smoothly.

+## Critical Evaluation and Implementations
+During the development process, every function has been carefully tested once in the local file to prove these functions are not wrong or to some extent that they are functional.
+For instance, the database.mjs file has more than 200 lines, and most of the functions have been tested with the database.
+By checking the databse.sqlite, it proves those functions are functional.
+The same process has been applied to all the HTML files the CSS files and the JS files that are attached with them.
+They all worked independently, and locally.

+However, things never go as planned.
+One of the mysteries that remains is to import different functions from the database.mjs stops the entire js files from working.
+The importation has to be commended for the App to be run, yet without the ability to connect to the database.
+Due to this fact, login systems, and functions related to reading the database are all impossible.
+Due to the time limitation, this issue was set aside to save time for other unfinished part of this app.